amberg12/.dotfiles/README.md

 # .dotfiles

-This is my personal `.dotfiles` repository, licensed under the `DO WHAT THE FUCK YOU WANT TO` public license.
+This is my personal `.dotfiles` repository, licensed under the `BSD Zero Clause License`.